 After doing a bit of self-examination – and taking the time to study a few examples and web analytics – we still favour the list option for lead capture.
 However, to help you get thinking about your choices, we thought we’d dig a bit deeper into a few of the reasons why…

 List Style Blog Roll Design is All About Purpose

 Within our approach to inbound marketing, blogs are essentially being used for search visibility and as a lead attraction tool.
 Posts are bait, for lack of a better term.
 We want to bring visitors to blog posts and then “hook” them with a call to action.
 That could be a download, a subscription, or even a link to another related piece of content.

 Each of these goals lends itself well to a linear progression.
-In other words, within the blog article itself we want to have as few distractions as possible.
-So, we want to have a feature image that grabs attention, some interesting and insightful text, and then an offer to take the next step.
-That works well with our list format, and encourages the kinds of conversions we are working hard to generate.
+In other words, within the blog article itself, we want to have as few distractions as possible.
+So, we want to have a featured image that grabs attention, some interesting and insightful text, and then an offer to take the next step.
+That works well with our list format and encourages the kinds of conversions we are working hard to generate.

 Food for thought: some companies have such a big marketing base that the readers of one blog post category are going to be completely separate from the readers of another.